thanks-cohn/loogal-v1/README.md

 But entirely local.

-It's as easy as selecting an image, dropping it in the Locus window and...
+It's as easy as selecting an image, dropping it in the LOCUS window and...